Build a Home Gym on the Cheap

 Why a Home Gym?

-Well, for starters, fitness and health are long-term ideas.
+Fitness and health are long-term ideas.
 You cannot just exercise and eat well for a year and reap the rewards for the rest of your life.
-That $696 you spend on a yearly gym membership becomes $20,880 over the course of 30 years.
+For a $30 per month membership, the $360 you spend on a yearly gym membership becomes $3,600 over the course of 10 years.
 If you are like me, you want to keep exercising until they put you in the ground.
-Depending on your age, you may plan on exercising a lot more than 30 years.
+Depending on your age, you probably plan on exercising a lot more than 10 years.

 Think about all the things you can purchase with all that money you are spending on a gym membership that you may or may not use.
 You could invest that money into your mortgage, savings, home improvement, transportation, travel, or entertainment.